vincekieft/Keycap/README.md

 ```c#
 	using Keycap;
 ```
-And in the very beginnin of you application somewhere you have to write:
+And in the very beginning of you application somewhere you have to write:
 ```c#
 	Input.initInput();
 ```